 Obviously, good looks and a big “cool” factor will do nothing to help your RSI.
 The Das is shaped like an ordinary keyboard, and its layout is the same as an ordinary keyboard, so what makes it different?

-First, let me say that if you’re already in serious RSI straits, I don’t recommend the Das Keyboard.
+First, let me say that if you’re already in serious RSI straits, I don’t recommend the Das Keyboard which kinda looks like a roll up piano keyboard.
 Instead, you might want to consider purchasing a Kinesis Freestyle, which you can use to experiment with different working positions.

 The Das does have one important ergonomic advantage that could help you if you’re suffering from mild pain or fatigue: Light-touch action with tactile feedback.
 With standard keyboards, we simply get used to hammering the keys quite hard in order to make them register.
 A single keypress doesn’t seem like much effort, but when you do millions each year, it really adds up.